Statistics from Altmetric.com

 Data were collected using semistructured interviews, which were recorded, transcribed verbatim, and analysed using a qualitative descriptive approach.

 (1) Anxiety and apprehension regarding sexual activity.
 Most patients and partners expressed concerns about resuming sex after ICD implantation.
 9 of 12 patients expressed sexual concerns.
 They were apprehensive about what might set off the ICD and feared that the ICD would fire with each sexual encounter.
 Some patients described this as an initial concern, whereas for others, it was an ongoing concern.
 All 4 partner interviews reflected considerable worry and anxiety about the effect of the ICD on the patient.
-Partners reported being watchful of patients, particularly with respect to activities, the device itself, and medications.
-Concerns about ICD discharge during sexual activity also had an effect on …
+Partners reported being watchful of patients, particularly with …